 - jaundice, or yellowing of the skin and eyes

-If your doctor suspects that you have hepatitis C, they will draw blood to check for hepatitis C antibodies.
+If your doctor suspects that you have hepatitis C, they will draw blood to check for HCV antibodies.
 Antibodies are substances your body produces when it’s fighting an infection.
-If you have HCV antibodies, your doctor may order a second test to confirm that the virus is still present.
-If your second test is also positive, you have hepatitis C.
+If you have them, your doctor may order a second test to confirm that the virus is still present.

 If you are positive for the presence of HCV, your doctor may want to check your liver enzyme levels.
 This lets them know if the disease has affected your liver.
-Some people infected with the virus will have normal levels.
+Some people with the virus will have normal levels.

 Acute hepatitis C is typically monitored and not treated.
 Treatment during the acute stage doesn’t change the risk that the disease will progress to the chronic form.
-The infection will resolve on its own without treatment in 15 to 25 percent of HCV-positive people.
+An acute infection may resolve on its own without treatment.
 The following treatment may be all that’s necessary: